About 20,000 whales escape the cold from Antarctica each year and migrate north along the Australian coast to warmer waters to feed and calve.

 Book an afternoon cruise

 You’ll notice that cruise rates are often cheaper in the morning.
 That’s because there are generally less sightings.
-Try and book an afternoon cruise.
-As the water warms up there’s a higher probability of seeing whales.
+Try and book a lunch or afternoon cruise.
+As the water warms up, there’s a higher probability of seeing whales.

 Make sure there’s a qualified expert on board